 Another problem to watch out for is yo-yo dieting and binge eating.

-Drastically cutting calories could cause us to crave our favourite foods even more, prompting us to binge eat when we finally give in to the cravings.
+Drastically cutting calories could cause us to crave our favorite foods even more, prompting us to binge eat when we finally give in to the cravings.
 Once the binge is over, we try cut calories again, only to fall off the wagon and go on another binge eating frenzy a short time later.
 It’s a vicious cycle that never ends, which often results in more calories consumed and weight gained.

 While it’s important to eat, we must remember that not all food is created equal.
 In other words, the quality of the food is critical.